-Table 1 includes more than six outputs that are measured by standardized instruments.
-In this paragraph, we introduce the most frequently used outputs, generally in the order of their presentation in the table.
+We found more than seven outputs that are measured by standardized instruments.
+In this paragraph, we introduce the most frequently used outputs, generally in historical order of their publication.
 The career maturity output reported in several studies was measured by the Career Maturity Inventory (CMI; Crites, 1973) and reflects subjective reactions toward making a career decision along with other cognitive variables involved in a career choice.
-A related instrument, The Career Development

-Inventory (CDI; Super, Thompson, Lindeman, Jordaan, & Myers, 1981), assesses statements of occupational preference, knowledge of self and career, and career planning orientation.
+A related instrument, The Career Development Inventory (CDI; Super, Thompson, Lindeman, Jordaan, & Myers, 1981), assesses statements of occupational preference, knowledge of self and career, and career planning orientation.
 Internal locus of control refers to increased autonomy and self-reliance with career planning and decision making as measured by Rotter's Internal-External Locus-of-Control Scale (Rotter, 1966).
 The career decidedness or decreased career indecision output is intended to capture those studies that either reported increased career decidedness or reduced career indecision.
 This output is often measured by the Career Decision Scale (CDS; Osipow, Carney, Winer, Yanico, & Koschier, 1976).
 Career decision-making ability refers to skills at making career decisions with a more rational career decision-making approach.
 The vocational identity outcome is concerned with clarity of vocational goals, interests, and personality and is measured by the My Vocational Situation (MVS; Holland, Daiger, & Power, 1980).
 The career thoughts output is measured by the Career Thoughts Inventory (CTI; Sampson, Peterson, Lenz, Reardon, & Saunders, 1996).
+Finally, recent studies have reported the Career State Inventory (CSI; Leierer, Peterson, Reardon, & Osborn, 2017) as an output research measure.
+The CSI total score and three dimensions, career certainty, satisfaction, and clarity, are correlated with the CTI.

 At this point, we want to add an additional word about the Career Thoughts Inventory (CTI; Sampson, Peterson, Lenz, Reardon, & Sanders, 1996).
-Since its publication in 1996, investigators such as Grier-Reed, Skaar and Conkel-Ziebell (2009); Kilk (1997); Osborn, Howard and Leierer (2007); Reed, Lenz, Reardon and Leierer (2001); and Bertoch, Lenz, Reardon, and Peterson (2013) have begun to examine the role of thinking in career problem solving and decision making.
-The CTI is based on cognitive information processing (CIP) theory (Peterson, Sampson, & Reardon, 1991; Peterson, Sampson, Reardon, & Lenz, 1996).
+Since its publication in 1996, investigators such as Grier-Reed, Skaar and Conkel-Ziebell (2009); Kilk (1997); Osborn, Howard and Leierer (2007); Reed, Lenz, Reardon and Leierer (2001); and Bertoch, Lenz, Reardon, and Peterson (2013) have examined the role of thinking in career problem solving and decision making.
+The CTI is based on cognitive information processing (CIP) theory (Peterson, Sampson, & Reardon, 1991; Sampson, Reardon, Peterson, & Lenz, 2004).
 Three construct scores are included in the CTI assessment: Decision Making Confusion, which is characterized by inability to begin or continue the career decision-making process; Commitment Anxiety, which is characterized by reluctance to commit to a single career choice; and External Conflict, which denotes negative thinking concerning the balancing of one's own career perceptions against those of significant others (Sampson et al., 1996).
 In a criterion-related validity study, Sampson et al. (1996) reported that the CTI accurately discriminated between clients (those seeking career services) and nonclients, with clients always indicating more negative or dysfunctional career thoughts.